Fury beats Wilder in stunning bout - how the boxing world reacted

 As for Wilder, his bravery earned him many fans on Saturday night and there are calls for a mouth-watering clash with Londoner Joshua…

-We said the movie was reminiscent of a Hollywood film, and BBC boxing pundit Steve Bunce quite aptly commented that "Rocky is like the Teletubbies compared to what you witnessed tonight".
+We said the fight was reminiscent of a Hollywood film, and BBC boxing pundit Steve Bunce quite aptly commented that "Rocky is like the Teletubbies compared to what you witnessed tonight".

 The coming days, weeks and months will tell us just how the heavyweight landscape shapes up but, for now, we can sit back and appreciate a truly wonderful night in the sport.